Dr. Vibhuti Rana, PhD says... The information below as related to the use and harmful effects of Roundup in wheat

-In synergy with disruption of the biosynthesis of important amino acids via the shikimate pathway, glyphosate inhibits the cytochrome P450 (CYP) enzymes produced by the gut microbiome.
+With the disruption of important amino acids via the shikimate pathway, glyphosate inhibits the cytochrome P450 (CYP) enzymes produced by the gut microbiome.
 CYP enzymes are critical to human biology because they detoxify the multitude of foreign chemical compounds that we are exposed to.

 As a result of eating Roundup poisoned foods, you become more vulnerable to the damaging effects of other chemicals and environmental toxins you are exposed to on a daily basis.

 It takes years of exposure to reach critical levels, which then begin to cause widespread inflammation throughout the body.

 The consequences of this systemic inflammation are most of the diseases and conditions associated with the Western lifestyle:

 And the list goes on and on